19 Winter Trails That You Can Hike Without Snowshoes

 “Affectionately known as the ‘quiet side of Zion’, Kolob Canyons is a spectacle of fire and ice with a dusting of snow on the crimson cliffs.
 Five towering formations of iconic Southern Utah red rock rise to greet you as you round the corner of the 5-mile scenic drive.
 No matter how many times you visit, it still manages to amaze.
 From the Timber Creek Trail, visitors enjoy sweeping views of these cliffs, overlooking the Zion Wilderness.
 The trail is only one mile and doesn’t require snowshoes.”, Kaylee Pickering, Visit Cedar City, tells us.

-However, for those interested, there are many miles of trails available in Kolob.
-Taylor Creek is a five-mile roundtrip hike that wanders through a narrow box canyon to a double arch, while La Verkin Creek Trail, a 14-mi hike, introduces you to the solitude you can find in the Zion Wilderness if you search.
-Ice forms along the trail in the winter, so be sure to bring your traction device.
+However, for those interested, the winter hiking opportunities in Kolob are plentiful.
+Taylor Creek is a five-mile roundtrip hike that wanders through a narrow box canyon to a double arch, while La Verkin Creek Trail, a 14-mile hike, introduces you to the solitude you can find in the Zion Wilderness if you search.
+Ice forms along these trails in the winter (and Taylor Creek freezes), so be sure to bring your traction device.

 16. Kasha-Katuwe Tent Rocks, Jemez Springs, New Mexico